FIMOPTIC/fimoptic.github.io/about/index.md

 unstabilities, or even of rupture initiation or nucleation.

-This project will bring new knowledge on the mechanics of deformation and on the seismic hazard of the two sites.
+FIMOPTIC project will bring new knowledge on the mechanics of deformation and on the seismic hazard of the two sites.
 It will also bring generic knowledge on the seismic-aseismic coupling of fault systems.
 The validation of the capabilities of our instruments should favour their use for the geomonitoring in academic (observatories for seismicity, volcanoes, offhshore,...) as well as